 This course will bring out the expression within your dancing, expanding on all aspects within the dance course.
-You will have the chance to try cultural and social dance styles and refine your Hip hop and Contemporary technique.
+You will have the chance to refine your Hip Hop and Contemporary technique.
 You will sequence sophisticated choreography and may have the opportunity to have an experienced dancer in the industry teach you current dance trends and attend a live dance performance.
 Beginner and experienced dancer's welcome.